huffman/twilio_erlang/README.md

 ### Utilities

-There are a number of utilities for handling parameters more easily by parseing them into Erlang records:
+There are a number of utilities for handling parameters more easily by parsing them into Erlang records:

 ```erlang
 %% @doc Handle incoming twilio requests on "/machine".